 ➤ Participants will be invited to complete pre-work, which may consist of readings, videos, and journal questions.
 Homework prompts will be given at the end of each session; homework is strongly encouraged but not mandatory.
 Lessons will be 90 minutes each; pre-work, homework, and recommended readings may take another two to three hours, at most, per week.

-Live sessions are on Tuesday evenings from 7:00–8:30 pm ET on November 7 through December 12, 2017, with a break the week of November 28.
+➤ Live sessions are on Tuesday evenings from 7:00–8:30 pm ET on November 6 through December 4, 2018.
 The course includes five live webinars, with recordings available for anyone unable to join live.